-The HVAC System Performance approach is a discipline performance approach rather than a whole building approach.1 It can be adopted in code in several different ways depending on the objective of the energy code and the policy goal that it's trying to meet.
+The HVAC System Performance approach is a discipline performance approach rather than a whole building approach.
+It can be adopted in code in several different ways depending on the objective of the energy code and the policy goal that it's trying to meet.

 - 1. Alternative Approach.
 As an alternative approach, System Performance provides an alternative to prescriptive or performance compliance.
 Mandatory requirements are still required to be met.
-This approach has been proposed as an addendum to Standard 90.1-2022 for HVAC systems. - 2.
+Target systems are based on a typical choice for each building type with equipment efficiencies matching the prescriptive code.
+This approach has been proposed as an addendum to Standard 90.1-2022 for HVAC systems and is the approach taken in the sample code language in this tech brief. - 2.
 Reduce HVAC Exceptions.
 This is an ancillary effect of the adoption of the HVAC performance path in any form, although it does require intentional changes to the prescriptive requirement exceptions of the code.
 Once TSPR can be used to establish the equivalence of system approaches, several exceptions could be eliminated.
 For example, a water-based economizer is an allowable exception to an air side economizer, even though it increases cooling energy use.
 This exception or alternative economizer approach could be eliminated from the prescriptive description once the TSPR software requirements are expanded to include a water-side economizer.
 Then it is up to the designer to use the HVAC performance path to demonstrate that the entire HVAC system uses equivalent energy to a system with an air economizer.
-This would require that other components of the system be more efficient than prescriptive to make up for the lost efficiency of the water-side economizer. - 3.
+Similarly, prescriptive alternatives to outside air economizers with higher cooling efficiency could be eliminated and could be achieved for a project using TSPR.
+This would require that other components of the system be more efficient than prescriptive to make up for the lost efficiency of the water-side economizer or no economizer.
+While this approach is not included in the current sample code language, it could be included once a TSPR method was in place. - 3.
 HVAC System Minimum Efficiency.
-The System Performance approach could be incorporated into the energy code as a minimum requirement, where a building would need to meet the mandatory requirements, the prescriptive requirement and comply via the System Performance approach.
+The System Performance approach could be incorporated into the energy stretch codes and programs as a minimum requirement, where a building would need to meet the mandatory requirements, the prescriptive requirements and comply via the HVAC System Performance approach.
 An alternative to this would be whole building performance path.
-This approach can be effective in encouraging efficient HVAC system design choices in every building that complies with the code.
-It ensures that a code compliant building has an HVAC system that is equivalent to or better than the target system that is used to define the minimum performance level.
-This is the approach that has been adopted by the 2018 edition of the WSEC (WSEC 2018).
+This approach can be effective in encouraging efficient

-1 An example of a discipline performance path is the Building Envelope Trade-Off Compliance Path in the envelope discipline of Standard 90.1 that is supported by Appendix C. There are current proposals under public review in Standard 90.1 for discipline performance paths for both lighting and HVAC disciplines.
+&lt;sup>1 An example of a discipline performance path is the Building Envelope Trade-Off Compliance Path in the envelope discipline of Standard 90.1 that is supported by Appendix C. There are current proposals under public review in Standard 90.1 for discipline performance paths for both lighting and HVAC disciplines.
 The HVAC performance approach is similar to the TSPR approach proposed here.